Akhilesh-Dubeyy/Akhilesh-Dubeyy.github.io/_talks/Talk6.md

 * Analyzed more than 3,600 images for training to detect patterns in data for machine learning model and analysing over 21,600 images with an efficient accuracy and less loss.

-* Performed quantum ghost experiment using SPDC process for single photons using non-linear crystal,dichroic mirror, spatial light modulator, avalanche photo-diode,  Coincidence Counter, Lenses and mirror.
+* Learned quantum ghost experiment using SPDC process for single photons using non-linear crystal,dichroic mirror, spatial light modulator, avalanche photo-diode,  Coincidence Counter, Lenses and mirror.
 Learned about single photon and its intresting other methods for generation like in quntum Key Distribution for teleportation.

 * Reconstructed the image generated from the experiment and used machine learning algorithms to detect images.